Classic DP: Game Theory

 dp[i][j].sec = 0

-# Explanation: i and j being equal means there is only one pile of stones piles[i] in front
+# Explanation: i and j being equal means there's only one pile of stones piles[i] in front.

-# Obviously, the score of the first player is piles[i]
+# Obviously, the first player's score is piles[i]

 # The second player has no stones to take, so the score is 0

-Here, it is important to note that we find the base case is diagonal, and when calculating dp[i][j]
+One thing to note here is that we find the base case is diagonal, and when calculating dp[i][j]

 , we need dp[i+1][j]